Quantum-to-semiclassical Husimi dynamics of non-Hermitian localization transitions: Lattice dynamics

 Figure \ref{dy_lattice} shows the dynamical properties of the non-Hermitian lattice models \ref{Model_1_lattice} and \ref{Model_2_lattice}, together with the Hermitian version of Model I, starting from a coherent state.
 We choose as the initial state a minimal-uncertainty (coherent) wave packet centered at the middle of the lattice.
 Its position-space representation is

 where $L$ is the system size, taken to be an odd integer, and $\mathcal{N}$ denotes the normalization constant.
-In our calculations, we take $L=601$.
 Starting from this initial state, we calculate the velocity of excitation propagation, defined as